fwiko/dynamic-webm/README.md

 ### Modification Options

-- `1` - Create a 'bouncing' video.
+- `1` - Create a "bouncing" video.
 The video will shrik and grow multiple times along the Y axis.
-- `2` - Create a 'shrinking video.
+- `2` - Create a "shrinking" video.
 The video will shrink along the Y axis over the length of the video to a final height of 1 pixel.

 ### Example Result